 What to do when the Force Quit command still not responding

-If none of the methods above doesn’t work for force quitting apps on your Mac, restarting your system may be the only remaining option.
-Go to the Apple menu and select Restart or press and hold the Power button until your Mac turns off.
+If none of the methods above doesn’t work for quitting apps on your computer, restarting your system may be the only remaining option.
+Go to the Apple menu and select Restart or press and hold the Power button until your computer turns off.

-If you are often experiencing an unresponsive app on your Mac, we recommend following these tips to fix the issue:
+If you are often experiencing an unresponsive app on your system, we recommend following these tips to fix the issue:

 - Check if there is an update available for the app, as developers are continually making improvements to enhance user experience.
 Updating the app to the latest version may resolve the problem with the freezing app.